ivanacollg/stereosonar_camera_mapping/README.md

 ```

 # Data
-This [data folder](https://drive.google.com/drive/folders/1qGcltj2GMxAta1ByrptC76vznj0ym_UQ?usp=sharing) constains most of the data used for the paper "Towards Versatile Opti-Acoustic Sensor Fusion and Volumetric Mapping for Safe Underwater Navigation" (2026), which presents a volumetric mapping framework that fuses a stereo sonar pair with a monocular camera to enable safe underwater navigation under varying visibility conditions.
+This [data folder](https://drive.google.com/drive/folders/1qGcltj2GMxAta1ByrptC76vznj0ym_UQ?usp=sharing) contains  data used for the paper "Towards Versatile Opti-Acoustic Sensor Fusion and Volumetric Mapping for Safe Underwater Navigation" (2026), which presents a volumetric mapping framework that fuses a stereo sonar pair with a monocular camera to enable safe underwater navigation under varying visibility conditions.

 Each folder contains sensor data from each scenario shown in the paper:
-- tank_disk
+- tank_disks
-- marina_pier
+- marina

 Each folder contains original ROS1 .bag data and converted data to ROS2 folder.